MrDracs/Solar-System-Sim/README.md

 Welcome to the **Solar System** project!
 This project aims to create a visually stunning and interactive representation of our solar system using the Three.js library. 🌍🌞🌙

+## ✨ Features:

+- Realistic 3D models of planets, moons, and the sun
+- Interactive controls for navigating the solar system
+- Dynamic lighting and textures for an immersive experience
+- Responsive design for both desktop and mobile browsers

 ## 🚀 Installation

 To get started with the Solar System project, follow these steps: